 This formula finds validation in the test results of 150,000 people spanning over 100 countries.

 From the responsibilities element, it seems that people favorably enjoy intrinsic motivation by engaging challenges of their personal values.
 When responsibilities are in line with their core values, role satisfaction and appreciation reaches levels as high as 80%.
 The studies also show good relations with leadership to be the number one factor that defines a “good job”.
 Leadership further maximizes intrinsic motivation when good relations are combined with assigned tasks that complement member values.

+Interestingly, even in matters of rewards Maccoby’s (2010) report shows that extrinsic rewards are generally secondary to intrinsic ones.
+While compensation is indeed relevant to human motivation, the research demonstrates that approximately 85% of respondents will be satisfied with less pay in circumstances where they receive intrinsic rewards of recognition for their efforts.
 This links to the last of the Rs which is reasons.
 Maccoby (2010) claims this to likely the most powerful of them all.
 The author reports the reasons of purpose, philanthropy, and pride in sincere efforts are powerful intrinsic forces that motivate people to exhaust their greatest efforts.